edcres/gym-routine/README.md

 - Can add or remove sets
 - View/edit muscle targeted and notes of the workout item
 - Can edit weights and reps
-- Press the floating actin button to save changes
+- Press the floating action button to save changes